-Figure 72:
+Figure 76: 2-Switch coupling with Control Line, Stand-by device

-- 2-Switch coupling with Control Line, Stand-by device
+- 1: Coupling port - 2: Partner coupling port

-- 1: Coupling port
+3: Control line

-- 2: Partner coupling port 3: Control line
+□ Open the Switching > L2-Redundancy > FuseNet > Ring/Network Coupling dialog.

-- □ Open the Switching > L2-Redundancy > FuseNet > Ring/Network Coupling dialog. - □ In the Mode frame, Type option list, select the two-switch coupling with control line, slave radio button. - □ In the Coupling port frame, select the port on which you connect the network segments from the Port drop-down list.
+- □ In the Mode frame, Type option list, select the two-switch coupling with control line, sLave radio button. - In the Coupling port frame, select the port on which you connect the network segments from the Port drop-down list.
+Set up the Coupling port and the ring ports on different ports.